 A detailed judgment from Hon’ble High Court of Himachal Pradesh, categorically held that police at Nalagarh had no jurisdiction, as has/had been held hereinabove, proceedings if any pending before Courts at Nalagarh cannot be allowed to sustain and thereby the FIR dated 7.10.2014 as well as consequent proceedings are quashed and set aside

 And the knife is at liberty to initiate action, if any, against the petitioners, on account of allegations contained in impugned FIR but at Jallandhar(Pb), either by lodging fresh FIR or by pursuing complaint filed by her at Women Cell Jallandhar.Yadwinder Singh & Others Vs State Of H.P. & Others on 10 August, 2018

 Another judgment from Hon’ble Supreme Court wherein it was held that no case is made out against any of the appellants and the pendency of the proceedings against them before the Magistrate is an abuse of process of court.
 And thereby quashed the High Court order and the appellants are discharged in terms of Section 239 of the Code of Criminal Procedure.

 K.Ramakrishna & Ors Vs State Of Bihar & Anr on 22 September, 2000

-Hon’ble High Court of Karnataka has held in this revision order, that when the impugned order was not as order passed ex parte, the learned magistrate was required to hold as inquiry and then should have recorded his finding (to grant interim relief or not).
+Hon’ble High Court of Karnataka has held in this revision order, that when the impugned order was not an order passed, as ex parte, the learned magistrate was required to hold as inquiry in a DV Case and then should have recorded his finding (to grant interim relief or not).